Skip to content

 Weird Little Joy Machines homepage

 I wanted it to feel like the internet used to feel.
 Just weird stuff someone made because they wanted to.
+None of it will help you finish that thing at work.
+But that’s the whole point.

 Read more →